settorka/software-eng-monorepo/hybrid-search/v2/README.md

 ### Impact

-This is not a revenue-generating system yet.

-The practical impact is that the codebase becomes a reference for:
+The practical impact is a maintainable search service with typed contracts, measurable ranking behavior, and testable operational boundaries.

-- Modular service design.
-- Hybrid search ranking.
-- Typed API contracts.
-- Search-focused testing.
-- Operational thinking.

 ### Context

 Regulatory context is minimal because there is no real user data.

-Operational context still matters:
+Operational constraints still apply:

 - Query text may be sensitive in a real system, so logs and telemetry should not record raw queries by default.
-- API keys should be treated as credentials even in a demo project.
+- API keys are credentials.
 - Elasticsearch and Redis should not be publicly exposed in production-like deployments.

 Economic context: